alyamaharanipj/rest-o/README.md

 # Rest-o
 # Description
-Rest-o is an android application that display restaurants information catalogue.
+Rest-o is an android application that display restaurant information catalogues.
 The information is obtained from Zomato API (https://developers.zomato.com/?lang=id).
 Developed using Java programming language with MVVM architecture, ViewModel, LiveData, RecyclerView,  Zomato API, and OpenStreetMap library.

 # Function
 - List of restaurants